pronamic/wp-pronamic-client/readme.txt

 == Description ==

 The Pronamic Client plugin is a handy plugin for all WordPress users who use plugins or themes developed by Pronamic.
-It contains an checklist, virus scanner and an Pronamic extensions overview list.

 == Installation ==